Blog Layout

 Button

 You may remember from the article about last year that some limestone pathways were created by an area set aside for some gardens.
-This is a Master Plan element and the decision has been made to start on the Community Gardens which are located up on tower hill.
+This is a Master Plan element and the decision has been made to start on the Community Gardens which are located up on Tower Hill.

 This location is the red dot on the image below and you can see that they were originally pretty close to that location until they were moved farther West in later years.